flaviaouyang/brutally-minimalistic-to-do/README.md

 1. Make sure you have `flask` installed
 2. Clone this repository to your local machine
-3. Navigate to the project folder, where `app.py` lies
+3. Navigate to the project folder
 4. Run: `flask run`

 ## Troubleshooting